morethemesbaby/indieweb/OVERVIEW.md

 This makes your own website in the same way interactive and actionable like other social networks.

 #### MicroPub
-Let third parties create, update, and delete posts or other content on your own website.
+A protocol to independently manage content.

-It’s more about having multiple ways to manage your site than about collaborative editing.
-Like use your phone to manage content on your website without logging in to the dashboard.
-Maybe your site even has no dashboard.
+A common practice is that content is managed through a content management system.
+Lately many websites has no such content management system attached.

-It’s a W3C recommendation API.
+For them there it is MicroPub which is a W3C recommendation API.

 #### WebSub
 Notify others when your site changes.
 It’s the newer version of PubSubHub, a distributed publish-subscribe technology.